django-hijack/django-hijack/docs/customization.md

 #### `hijack.permissions.superusers_only`

-A superuser may hijack any other user.
+A superuser may hijack any other user (except inactive once).
 Used by default.

 #### `hijack.permissions.superusers_and_staff`

-Superusers and staff members may hijack other users.
+Superusers and staff members may hijack other users (except inactive once).

 A superuser may hijack any other user.
 A staff member may hijack any user, except another staff member or superuser.

-Can be enabled by chaning your settings to:
+Can be enabled by changing your settings to:

 ```python
 # settings.py